DeveshJ912/Cricket-Player/README.md

 2.Open the project in a code editor
-3.Install npm using "npm i" command for both backend and frontend 4.For running project a.For Backend run "nodemon server.js" command b.For Frontend run "ng serve" command"
+3.Install npm using "npm i" command for both backend and frontend 4.For running project a.For Backend run "node server.js" or "nodemon server.js" command b.For Frontend run "ng serve" command"
 5.When both backend and frontend are running succefully then go to "localhost:4200" on your browser 6.It will land on Home Page, from here you can navigate to various pages from headers or you can click on see players button on home page.